localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ### `localstack` CLI

-To install the LocalStack Snowflake emulator using the `localstack` CLI, execute the following command:
+To install the Snowflake emulator using the `localstack` CLI, execute the following command:

 {{< command >}}
 $ localstack extensions install localstack-extension-snowflake